patrickbucher/rust-reboot/diary.md

+# Day 8 (2025-07-12)

+I worked through chapter 5 today, which is about structs.
+It was rather easy; I also managed to get all the quizzes right for once.

 # Day 7 (2025-07-11)

 Another unproductive day: I just managed to work through puzzle 3 in Rust Brain Teasers.
 It's about type conversions.